My collection includes

 Four shoe boxes for all the remaining covers

-In July 2018 there were 321 100 different worldwide stamps in the books and 8 000 on covers and sheets.
+In May 2021 there were about 374 600 different worldwide stamps in the books and about 8 700 stamps on covers and sheets.

 The world map below depicts the distribution of my stamps into the current independent nations.
 Former entities (Weimar era Germany, Chinese Empire and others), countries (USSR, Czechoslovakia and others), colonies (French Algeria, Rhodesia and others) and occupations are not considered.
 Legend shows the meaning of the colors.
 The numbers mean number of different stamps from the country.